nfairhart/ICS-601-Final-Project/documentation/project_description.md

 - **Permission-aware retrieval**: Filters search results based on user access permissions

 **RAG Workflow:**
-1. Documents are uploaded and stored in SQLite database
+1. Documents are uploaded and stored in Supabase database
 2. Content is chunked using markdown section boundaries (max 2000 chars/chunk)
 3. Each chunk is embedded and stored in ChromaDB with metadata
 4. User queries are embedded and matched against the vector store